-It's a lot easier to ask the students to follow where you lead to and nobody will stray.
-Nonetheless, with careful observation and planning, Montessori teachers remain constantly aware of the direction each child is heading and actively works to assist them to succeed.
+It's a lot easier to ask the students to follow where you lead and nobody will stray.
+Nonetheless, with careful observation and planning, Montessori teachers remain constantly aware of the direction each child is heading and actively work to assist them in succeeding.

-After I started learning design with Quillow, I realized that I had Improved to very advanced levels. - Chris Collins
+"After I started learning design with Quillow, I realized that I had improved to very advanced levels. - Chris Collins

-Subjects are interwoven, and therefore, the Montessori teacher must be facile at presenting and understanding history, art, music, math, botany, zoology, chemistry, language, physics, geometry, and practical life works, etc.
+Subjects are interwoven, and therefore, the Montessori teacher must be facile at presenting and understanding history, art, music, math, botany, zoology, chemistry, language, physics, geometry, and how practical life works, etc.

 A Montessori teacher is trained to offer one-on-one or small group lessons and spend little time giving large group lessons.
 Lessons are brief and precise, meant to intrigue the minds of young kids in order that they are ready to learn more on their own.
-Montessori lessons centre around the most elementary information necessary for the children, like the name of the materials, where they will be found within the classroom and on the shelf, the way to use the materials, and what are often inside them.
+Montessori lessons center around the most elementary information necessary for the children, like the name of the materials, where they will be found within the classroom and on the shelf, the way to use the materials, and what is often inside them.

-Montessori teachers are scientific observers of youngsters.
+Montessori teachers are scientific observers of children.

 A Montessori teacher plays a crucial role within the Montessori environment.
-The teacher must acquire a deeper sense of the dignity of the kid as a person, an appreciation of the importance of his spontaneous activities, and a wider and thorough understanding of his needs.
+The teacher must acquire a deeper sense of the dignity of the kid as a person, an appreciation of the importance of his spontaneous activities, and a wider and more thorough understanding of his needs.

-She must purify her heart and render it burning with charity and sympathy towards the kids.
+She must purify her heart and make it burn with charity and sympathy for the kids.
 She must learn to understand and gather all those tiny and delicate manifestations of the opening life within a child’s soul.